Prioritisation · · 10 min read

 In the end, it comes down to something annoyingly simple and that pops up again and again: the right tool for the job is the one that helps you have a more informed discussion, faster, so that better decisions can be made at pace.
 As we’ve tried this with our friends and colleagues, we’ve found that using the Cynefin model as a base does just that:

-• It forces people to be informed about how often the feature will be used, and the real value it creates
+• It forces people to be informed about how often the feature will be used, and the real value it saves or creates

 • It deals with the levels of risk and complexity involved